dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 > "If it ain't broke, don't fix it!"

 It becomes nearly impossible to gain sponsorship to replace legacy systems because of the inherent costs and risks.
-What executive wants to sponsor a legacy system replacement when they can instead champion a new predictive analytics system or a spiffier web site?
+What executive wants to sponsor a legacy system replacement when they can instead champion a new predictive analytics system or a brand new web site?
 So these systems lumber on like large ancient beasts, cared for and fed by a tribe that speaks "assembly", "VSAM", "JCL" and "COBOL" and communes with companies like IBM that were dominant when "I Dream of Jeanie" was on TV.
 Of course there is no current documentation of how the system works or what the system does - it exists only in the heads of the tribe members.

 CIO's talk about reducing "run" costs to free up resources for "change".
 Legacy systems usually have many years of intricate patching and modifications making them very brittle and difficult to change.
 Older hardware and software may require added compatibility layers to facilitate integration with "modern" hardware and software.
 All of this drives up the run costs.
 The key issue is how do you materially change your run costs without ever having the sponsorship, resources and political will to tackle the legacy systems?
 I suppose it's for the same reason that some of us smoke and are overweight; we know it's bad for us but somehow the will to change evades us.